 Broken switches can short out, leave you susceptible to live parts and increase the chance for electrical shock.
 As with any electrical repair you may perform, safety should be your number one concern.
 Turn off the circuit you will be working on and double-check it with a circuit tester or voltmeter.
 Never assume the circuit is off!
 This applies to new and existing electrical installations.

-- How To Wire a Single-Pole Switch - Strip The Electrical Insulation From The Wires
+- Strip the Electrical Insulation From the Wires

 If this is a new installation, strip 3/4" of the insulation from the wires to make the connections.

 Bend the ends of the wire into a half moon shape to go around the screws.
-First tighten the bare copper or green wire to the green ground screw.
-Next connect the two black wires to the remaining brass colored screws.
+First, tighten the bare copper or green wire to the green ground screw.
+Next, connect the two black wires to the remaining brass colored screws.
 Always tighten the half moon shape towards the right and in a clockwise motion.
-This will insure that the connection is good and tight.
+This will ensure that the connection is good and tight.

-- How To Wire a Single-Pole Switch - Electrical Tape for Added Safety
+- Wrap With Electrical Tape for Added Safety

 Once the connections are secure, I like to wrap the switch with electrical tape as an added safety measure.
 This eliminates the switch from coming into contact with the side of the box.
 Now, press the switch into the box for a test fit.
 You may have to adjust the wires in the box to make everything fit.
 Tighten the two screws into the box, keeping it as plumb as can be.
 Replace the switch cover and tighten its two screws.
 There, you have done it!

-- How To Wire a Single-Pole Switch - Turn On The Power And Test Switch
+- Turn on The Power and Test Switch

 Turn on the circuit at the breaker panel and test to see if everything is working.
 The switch should turn the light on and off.
 Be sure that the light switch is installed properly by looking at the toggle part of the switch.
 It should say "on" and not "off".
 If so, you have completed your “light duty” of the day!